curtis-sun/TLI/README.md

 One dependency that should be emphasized is [Intel MKL](https://software.intel.com/en-us/mkl), used when testing the performance of [XIndex and SIndex](https://ipads.se.sjtu.edu.cn:1312/opensource/xindex).
 The detailed steps of installation can be found [here](https://software.intel.com/en-us/articles/installing-intel-free-libs-and-python-apt-repo).

+Generally, the dependencies can be installed in the following steps.

 ```shell
 $ cd /tmp
 $ wget https://apt.repos.intel.com/intel-gpg-keys/GPG-PUB-KEY-INTEL-SW-PRODUCTS-2019.PUB